SideswipeeZ/Daz2HouNeo/README.md

 ![InstallerUi](https://github.com/SideswipeeZ/Daz2HouNeo/blob/main/git/InstallerUI.png)

-*Note: Qt Module is auto-insatalled if not detected in installation folder.*
+*Note: Qt Module is auto-installed if not detected in installation folder.*

 Use the Provided Program to allow the program to auto install the files to local system.
 Please Follow the instruction on the Program.
 ## Install the Node Shape. *(optional)*